NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    version:
     - [Databricks 7.3 LTS
 ML](https://docs.databricks.com/release-notes/runtime/7.3ml.html#system-environment) runs CUDA 10.1
 Update 2.
-Users wishing to try 21.06.1 on Databricks 7.3 LTS ML will need to install the CUDA 11.0 toolkit on the cluster.
+Users wishing to try 21.06.1 or later on Databricks 7.3 LTS ML will need to install the CUDA 11.0 toolkit on the cluster.
 This can be done with the [generate-init-script-cuda11.ipynb ](../demo/Databricks/generate-init-script-cuda11.ipynb) init script, which installs both the RAPIDS Spark plugin and the CUDA 11 toolkit.
     - [Databricks 8.2